0xsamgreen/base-hackathon/README.md

 2. **Available After KYC Approval**
    - "Get Wallet Address" - View your Base wallet address
-   - "Learn to Clean Panels and Earn" - Take a quiz about solar panel cleaning to earn USDC
+   - "Learn to Clean Panels and Earn" - Take a quiz about solar panel cleaning to earn ETH

 3. **Coming Soon** (Greyed Out)
    - "Train our AI and Earn"